veracode-demo-repo/python-pipenv-example/README.md

 # This is my first commit after pull request creationssss

-# Added script to PR sssssss
+# Added script to PR sssssssd
 # new branch new edit - now closed the PR

 # removed all the triggers in my codeql file